dhdb19/m3400_elites/paper/3_theory.typ

 // Individual decision making is a diverse, broad and well-researched topic, so I will first narrow the scope

-"Decision making under risk can be viewed as a choice between prospects or gambles" @Kahnemann1979 In his seminal article,
+"Decision making under risk can be viewed as a choice between prospects or gambles" @kahneman-1979 In his seminal article,

 #pre_cite(<edwards-1954>, prefix: none, supplement: none)

-In his seminal study, #cite(<staw-1976>, form: "prose") observed that participants, when faced with an investment decision will

-#cite(<staw-1976>, form: "prose", supplement: "p.
-27") puts it, "intuitively, one would expect individuals to reverse decisions or to change behavior which results in negative consequences".
-Beyond

-The rational choice literature suggests that #pre_cite(<downs-1957>, prefix: "e.g.", supplement: none)

-// Definition escalation of commitment
-Within the logic of rational choice theory, escalation of commitment refers to the irrational decision to allocate additional resources to one decisional alternative over another
-Investment decisions =

 Prospect theory: "Loss-framed decisions (which include escalation decisions) leading to loss-aversion, and thus risk-seeking behavior (in this case further expenditures)"" @sleesman-2012[p.
 544]